Contractor Onboarding Checklist

 Onboarding processes made easy with TalentDesk

-Even with a handy checklist for onboarding contractors, the contractor onboarding process gets quickly complicated if you are using multiple systems to manage each step.
+Even with a handy onboarding checklist for contractors, the contractor onboarding process gets quickly complicated if you are using multiple systems to manage each step.
 That is where an all-in-one solution like TalentDesk.io proves indispensable.

 TalentDesk enables you to fully automate the hiring and onboarding processes.
 It lets you create a customizable onboarding form that captures all the salient contractor details your firm needs to have on record.
 Once you gather all the relevant documents like contracts, tax forms, payment details and more, it lets you store everything securely in one place, on Cloud.
 And when it comes to managing compliance, that’s where our Agent of Record services really shine.
 It enables you to rest assured about classification protocols, global contracts, record-keeping and managing any risks around these regulations.